liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/forms-validation.md

 order: 2
 ---

-<div class="page-description">A description of how validation patterns must be displayed within form structures.</div>
+A description of how validation patterns must be displayed within form structures.

 ### Partial validation